MystenLabs/kiosk-course/2-royalties/README.md

 }
 ```

-So the `Rule` is actually a Witness type and the `Config` is a custom configuration living under `TransferPolicy` used to verify the rule execution.
-This means that the module where the `Rule` is defined can only add rules to a `TransferPolicy` along with the `Config`, that is required to verify the rule execution.

 Let's take a look at the `confirm_request` function:

+The `TransferPolicy` rules are iterated and a respective `receipt` inside the `TransferRequest` is checked to verify that all rules were followed.

 ```rust
 /// Allow a `TransferRequest` for the type `T`.
 The call is protected